COLLECT

 Let us give thanks to the Lord our God.

-It is right and just
+It is right and just.

-It is truly right and just, our duty and our
+It is truly right and just, our duty and

-salvation, at all times to acclaim you, O
+at all times to acclaim you, O Lord,

-you yet more gloriously, when Christ
+yet more gloriously, when Christ our

-our Passover has been sacrificed.
+Passover has been sacrificed.

 Therefore, overcome with paschal joy,